 Waterfalls cascade down the canyon as you drive into Valdez, welcoming you to this scenic seaside town.
 (You can see three of these waterfalls on this post about Valdez!)

-There are some great restaurants and boat tours right around the bustling harbor.
+There are some great food trucks and boat tours right around the bustling harbor.
 The Nat Shack’s ‘local’s favorite’ crunchwrap was absolutely delicious- I highly recommend it!